Frances Crook: The Howard League for Penal Reform

 The charity has secured a contract with the Legal Services Commission to provide legal advice to children in custody and has taken a number of successful judicial reviews that have improved the treatment of children and young people in custody and on release.
 Working with the police to reduce the number of children who are arrested has had a significant impact.
-Reflectng in 2021 she said "The arrest is the gateway, the door to the system.
+Reflecting in 2021 she said "The arrest is the gateway, the door to the system.
 When we started this campaign there were a third of a million child arrests, last year there were 70,000.
 The result of that, there used to be three and a half thousand children in prison, now there are 500.”

 She announced her retirement in 2021 after 30 years.

 Other work

 Crook has been a school governor and chaired various local community organisations.
 She was a Governor of the University of Greenwich for 6 years and chaired the Staff and General Committee, retiring in 2002.
 In 2005 to 2008 she served on the board of the School Food Trust, the non-departmental public body charged with overseeing the implementation of national standards for school food to every school in England and Wales.

 In 2009 she was appointed an NHS non-executive director of Barnet Primary Care Trust, responsible for a budget of £550 million delivering health services to 350,000 people.
 In 2010 she was appointed a Senior Visiting Fellow at the London School of Economics.

-In 2022 she established the Commission on Political Power along with Frances D'Souza, Baroness D'Souza as co-convenor. to generate a national debate on potential legislative and structural reform of the UK’s political system.
+In 2022 she established the Commission on Political Power along with Frances D'Souza, Baroness D'Souza as co-convenor. to generate a national debate on potential legislative and structural reform of the UK's political system.